creativetechnologylab/python-for-beginners/introduction.md

 ![](./pictures/miniforge-conda-windows.png)

-Entering `python --version` should show that Python 3.10 is now in your base environment.
+Entering `python --version` should show that Python 3.10 is now in what is known as your _base environment_.

 ![](./pictures/miniforge-python-version-windows.png)